 This strategy will be comprehensive and include a specific plan that ensures the priorities we need to advocate for are heard by the right government representatives.
 With three levels of government there is much work to be done in accelerating body corporate to the front of mind of our government.
 It is critical for SCA (Qld) to develop a vision of our industry and organisation for the next 3 years and to set key milestones that take us to the next level of success.

-What did SCA (Qld) do in 2020 for advocacy in the strata sector?
+What did SCA (Qld) do for advocacy in the strata sector?
 Check it out below:

 SCA (Qld) announced seven Election Priorities for the 2020 Queensland State Election, as key areas of concern in the strata industry.